fjcaetano/Lucifer/README.md

 - Keystrokes blacklist
 - Wider activation time

-## Roadmap
+## To Do

-- Disable OSX backlight adjustments in low light
 - About view
+- Start with login
+- Come up with an App Icon
 - Auto update
+- Tests?

 # License